 Laois Surfers – making it possible to step into liquid

-Since it was formed five years ago Laois Surf Club has proved one thing – that surfing is for everyone!
+Since it’s formation back in 2003 Laois Surf Club has proved one thing – that surfing is for everyone!
 No more excuses, as everyone is welcome and everyone is capable of learning to surf to a level that they can enjoy and excel.

 The Club caters for beginners, improvers and the more accomplished but all share the common purpose of learning and loving the excitement, exhilaration and sheer unbridled enjoyment of surfing.

 The safe and secure base of Tramore is the Club’s ‘home base’ as the current free strand is an ideal place to learn and an excellent beach for facilities, equipment hire and lessons.

 Laois Surfers hold meetings in Kavanagh’s Wrens Nest in Portlaoise by way of keeping in touch and planning activities but it’s all about getting to the water from Inch to Lahinch and Donegal to Doonbeg.
 There are dozens of surfing options once you know how and know where and the Laois Club provides the back up for members to safely enjoy their sport and surfing excursions.

 The Club has about 25 active members and as many again who come and go as the surf and the seasons take them and that’s the relaxed nature of things.
 The Laois Club is aligned for support, contacts and expertise to the Irish Surfing Association (ISA) and can offer reliable advice on lessons, locations, coaching and equipment.